mariusavram123/Final-CCNA/README.md

 - Uses the collapsed core network design architecture

 Company B:
-- The company is using 6 VLAN's for internal data traffic and the VLAN 70 as a management VLAN for the network.
+- The company is using 6 VLANs for internal data traffic and the VLAN 70 as a management VLAN for the network.
 - Uses EIGRP as an internal routing protocol
 - The core switch 2(CS2) acts as a layer 3 inter-vlan routing device
 - The CS2 switch also have predetermined DHCP pools for all VLAN's in the company.
 - Uses the Three-Tier network design architecture.

 Company C:
-- The PC's in the Company B are divided into 4 VLANs.
+- The PCs in the Company C are divided into 4 VLANs.
 VLAN 40 is used for network management and it is used as a native VLAN for the trunk links.
-The VLAN's 10, 20, and 30 is used for data traffic.
+The VLANs 10, 20, and 30 are used for data traffic.
 - The CC-CORE, company's core router acts as a router-on-a-stick and enable inter-vlan communication.
 - Use static routes for connectivity with the WAN.
 - Clients have static IP addresses, for every VLAN in the company